Chart Color Schemes

 Carramar is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Carramar, as per the latest Census evaluation, 97.7% of dwellings were houses with the remaining 2.3% comprising semi-detached homes, apartments, and other types.
-This contrasts with Perth metro's figures of 92.2% houses and 7.8% other dwellings.
-Home ownership in Carramar stood at 20.9%, mirroring Perth metro's rate.
-The majority of dwellings were mortgaged (65.0%) or rented (14.2%).
-The median monthly mortgage repayment was $2,017, higher than the Perth metro average of $1,898.
-The median weekly rent in Carramar was $440, compared to Perth metro's $350.
-Nationally, Carramar's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.
+As per the latest Census evaluation in Carramar, 97.7% of dwellings were houses, with the remaining 2.3% consisting of semi-detached homes, apartments, and other dwelling types.
+In comparison, Perth metropolitan area had 92.2% houses and 7.8% other dwellings.
+Home ownership in Carramar stood at 20.9%, similar to Perth metro's figure.
+The majority of dwellings were mortgaged (65.0%), with the rest rented (14.2%).
+The median monthly mortgage repayment in Carramar was $2,017, higher than Perth metro's average of $1,898.
+Median weekly rent in Carramar was $440, compared to Perth metro's $350.
+Nationally, Carramar's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing